cloner80/deepseek_rag/README.md

 # RAG Pipeline with Gradio and FAISS

 This repository contains a **Retrieval-Augmented Generation (RAG) pipeline** with:
-- **Multi-document ingestion**: Extracts text from PDFs, DOCX, XLSX, CSV, and TXT files.
+- **Multi-document ingestion**: Extracts text from PDFs, DOCX, XLSX, CSV, MD and TXT files.
 - **Multi-folder support**: Indexes documents from multiple directories.
 - **Vector storage with FAISS**: Uses embeddings for semantic search.
 - **Conversational memory**: Supports multi-turn chat history.